The Corps of Engineers administers two popular and challenging off-road vehicle areas.

 - Respect private property by keeping out of it.
 The area map (link below) identifies the boundaries where vehicles may be operated.
 The boundary line is delineated with yellow posts and identification signs.
 If you encounter these signs, or a barbed wire fence or rock wall, you are approaching private property.
 Do not proceed any further.

 - This is a day-use only recreation area.
-The park is open from 9 am to sunset.
+The park is open from sunrise to sunset.
 No camping or overnight parking is permitted.
 The nearest campground is Fancy Creek State Park, four road miles north.

 - Open fires are not allowed.
 An illegal campfire escaped in 1994, scorching hundreds of acres of public and private property.